kyungjae-lee/website/notes/cpp-programming/stateful-lambda-expressions.md

 * Default captures:

+  A default capture allows a lambda to capture "all" variables referenced within its body according to the defined capture mode.

   ```cpp
   [=]			// Default capture by value
   [&]			// Default capture by reference
   [this]		// Default capture this object by reference
   ```

+  > L3: The keyword `this` indicates that all member variables of the current object, as referenced within the lambda, should be captured by reference.

 * Using default and explicit captures:

+  This approach allows you to mix default capture modes (`[=]` or `[&]`) with explicitly captured variables, giving you fine-grained control over how each variable is captured.

   ```cpp
   [=, &x]		// Default capture by value but capture x by reference
   [&, y]		// Default capture by reference but capture y by value
   [this, z]	// Default capture this by but capture z by value
   ```

+  > The default capture must come first in the capture list.
+Also, the explicit capture cannot be the same as the default.
+Otherwise, the lambda won't compile.

+## Note

+With so many possible combinations of default and explicit captures, it's difficult to cover them all.
+However, what we've discussed should equip you for most situations where stateful lambdas are needed.